kubecost/docs/alerts.md

 ### Type: Cloud Report

-Sends a recurring email and/or Slack alert with a asset summary report of cost and efficiency metrics.
+Sends a recurring email and/or Slack alert with a cloud and/or Kubernetes assets summary report.

 *Required parameters:*
 * `type: cloudReport`